Professor, Nutrition, Food Science and Packaging

 I am also interested in nutrition policy and worked with former San Jose City Councilmember Ken Yeager to make San Jose the first city to require 100% healthy vending in all City of San Jose library vending machines.
 This was followed by a policy requiring all city vending machines to have at least 50% healthy items.
 I have continued to work with Ken (who is now on the Santa Clara County Board of Supervisors) on menu labeling, the toy-ban, and bringing a CSA to County Employees.
 Santa Clara county was the first county in the country to institute menu labeling, which was incorporated into the Affordable Health Care Act of 2010, and the first county in the country to institute a ban on provision of toys with meals that fail to meet nutritional guidelines.
 As goes Santa Clara County, so goes California; as goes California, so goes the U.S.!

 My goal is to make San Jose State a "healthy" campus.
 With funding from Kaiser Permanente, I started the Spartan Smart Cart and a CSA program on campus.
 For more information about the CSA program (or to join) please see JP Organics website.

-Marjorie Freedman, MS, PhD, is an Associate Professor at San Jose State University.
+Marjorie Freedman, MS, PhD, is a Professor at San Jose State University.
 She received her degrees from UC Davis, and has worked in the field of nutrition for over 30 years.
-Prior to coming to SJSU, Dr. Freedman had experience working in the food industry, for a non-profit educational company, as a nutrition consultant for private organizations and individuals.
+Prior to coming to SJSU, Dr. Freedman worked in the food industry, for a non-profit educational company, and as a nutrition consultant for private businesses, lawfirms, and individuals.